karelia/ConnectionKit/README.md

 * `NSURLAuthenticationMethodServerTrust`
 * `NSURLAuthenticationMethodClientCertificate`

-Generally it's best to call use `-performDefaultHandlingForAuthenticationChallenge:` to let Cocoa decide what to do.
+Generally it's best to use `CK2AuthChallengePerformDefaultHandling` to let Cocoa decide what to do.

 ### SFTP